 GE Silicone II if it's in the tub or shower, or if it doesn't need to be

-ALEX Utra 230 Premium with Microban if it has to be painted.
+DYNAFLEX 230 Premium if it has to be painted.

 The general issues in selecting a caulk are:

-- Silicone or urethane usually performs best overall.
-It lasts longest and holds up best, but is
+- Silicone or urethane usually perform best overall.

 harder to apply (can